ZaResX/KrunkerZares/README.md

 https://krunker.io/ edit exploit
 >
 __________________________________
->KRUNKER ZARES
+>KRUNKER ZARES overview
 - KRUNKER ZARES is an free publish krunker cheat that works for client and browser.
-Exploring and providing stuff
+Exploring and providing stuff.
+- Now working AHK scripts that have been converted to .EXE mode.
+- Our new goals to make a tampermonkey scripts and they are now beign developt.
 __________________________________